aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/placing-text-around-image/_index.md

 ---
-title: Placing Text Around Image
+title: Placing Text Around Image In PDF File
-linktitle: Placing Text Around Image
+linktitle: Placing Text Around Image In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to place text around an image in a PDF document using Aspose.PDF for .NET.
+description: Learn how to place text around an image in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 260
 url: /net/programming-with-text/placing-text-around-image/
 ---

-In this tutorial, we will explain how to place text around an image in a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to place text around an image in PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of creating a table, adding an image, and positioning text around the image using the provided C# source code.

 ## Requirements